Getting to the Finish Line (A Poem)

 Asked how are you holding up?

-I appreciated the love even though they couldn’t help
+I appreciated the love

-I learned a lot about myself
+And learned a lot about myself in the process

 That I’m even more resilient than I thought